(0 | 0 Reviews)

 Tips & Secrets

-• Using the water used for boiling the chickpeas is mandatory for achieving the most professional-grade authentic nutrient-dense gravy.
+• Using the water used for boiling the chickpeas is mandatory for achieving the most authentic nutrient-dense gravy.

-• Ensuring the chickpeas are completely soft but not mushy provides the absolute secret to achieving superior professional-grade bite.
+• Ensuring the chickpeas are completely soft but not mushy provides the absolute secret to achieving superior bite.

 Nutritional Information(Per 1 portion (200g))